sfsneed70/readme_generator/README.md

   - [License](#license)
   - [Questions](#questions)
   ## Installation
   Clone the repository from github.
-Install the dependent packages using:  node install
+Install the dependent packages using:  npm install
   ## Usage
   Run the application using:  node index.js<br>
   Here is a link to a video walkthrough of using the application:  https://drive.google.com/file/d/1Bv4_5PjYWZVpzM08bsoRgZk4_4qgqmrW/view